slok/agebox/README.md

 - Download public keys from S3.

 You can configure this with `--public-keys` flag or `AGEBOX_PUBLIC_KEYS` env var.

+You can have multiple public keys in a file (one per line), like [Age recipients file](https://github.com/FiloSottile/age/#recipient-files).

 ### Private keys